Best Weight Benches Under $300 (Tested in 2026)

 Alternative Training Setups

-If you're open to equipment that combines a bench with other functions, two options stand out:
+If you are open to equipment that combines a bench with other functions, or if your training style leans more toward bodyweight and calisthenics work, two options stand out in the sub-$300 range:

 Capacity